jamesmontemagno/monkey-cache/README.md

 }
 ```

-MonkeyCache will never delete data unless you want to, which is pretty nice incase you are offline for long period of time.
+MonkeyCache will never delete data unless you want to, which is pretty nice incase you are offline for a long period of time.
 However, there are additional helpers to clean up data:

 ```csharp
     //removes all data